Atlas-Chat: Adapting Large Language Models for Low-Resource Moroccan Arabic Dialect: Related Work

 \textbf{LLMs for Low-resource languages}.
 Very recently, the LLM development community has begun to focus on low-resource languages.

-Multilingual \textbf{\textit{Aya}} model \citep{ustun-etal-2024-aya} was developed by fine-tuning mT5 \citep{xue2020mt5}, a 13B encoder-decoder model pre-trained on 1T tokens across 101 languages, to follow instructions in these languages.
-Of these, 51 are low-resource languages, including Hausa, Icelandic, Luxembourgish, Kurdish, Sinhala, and etc. Other efforts to develop models for low-resource regional languages include \textbf{\textit{InkubaLM}} \citep{tonja2024inkubalm}, a 0.4B parameter language model specifically designed for low-resource African languages.
-The model was pre-trained from scratch on 2.4B tokens from five African languages---Hausa, Yoruba, Swahili, isiZulu, and isiXhosa---along with English and French, then fine-tuned to follow instructions on several tasks.
-Similarly, \citet{tao2024unlocking} explored two strategies to adapt LLaMA 2 for low-resource languages: continual pre-training followed by fine-tuning and model merging.
+Multilingual \textbf{\textit{Aya}} model \citep{ustun-etal-2024-aya} was developed by instruction-tuning mT5 \citep{xue2020mt5}, a 13B encoder-decoder model pre-trained on 1T tokens across 101 languages.
+Of these, 51 are low-resource languages, including Hausa, Icelandic, Luxembourgish, and etc. Other efforts include \textbf{\textit{InkubaLM}} \citep{tonja2024inkubalm}, a 0.4B model pre-trained from scratch on 2.4B tokens from five low-resource African languages---Hausa, Yoruba, Swahili, isiZulu, and isiXhosa---along with English and French, then fine-tuned to follow instructions on several tasks.
+Similarly, \citet{tao2024unlocking} explored two language adaptation strategies: continual pre-training followed by fine-tuning and model merging.
 Their experiments focused on seven low-resource languages---Tamil, Telugu, Odia, Bengali, Tibetan, Uyghur, and Mongolian---using datasets ranging from 1 to 20B tokens per language.
 Another line of research targets a subcategory of main languages with limited resources, such as the \textbf{\textit{Claire}} model \citep{hunter2023claire, louradour-etal-2024-claire}, dedicated to spontaneous French dialogue.

-However, to the best of our knowledge, Atlas-Chat is the first decoder-only LLM specifically designed for Moroccan Darija and DA in general.